 Would Abraham choose the gift or the Giver?
 Where did his commitment lie?
 At his Lord’s feet, or in his home?
 Abraham chose to obey his Lord, and the Lord gave his son back to him.

 Jesus said that to follow him, a person must hate his family.
-Why do we not quote this in Sunday School?
+Why isn’t this quoted in Sunday School?

-The Greek word for “hate” stands for a measure of love so miniscule compared to true love that it hardly exists.
+The Greek word for “hate” stands for a measure a love so miniscule by comparison that it hardly exists.
 Meanwhile, we are to love God with all our heart, soul, mind and strength.
 How committed are we to Jesus?
-Would we walk away from everything upon request?
-When all is said and done, where does our allegiance lie?
+Would we walk away from everything if asked to?
+Where, when all is said and done, does our allegiance lie?
 To whom do we owe it?

 We’re tempted to prioritize people before God.
 We may think our family deserves the greatest portion of our love.
 But our Lord asks that we give up everything to follow him, even our family.

-However, the one who asks us to drop our nets is also the one who shows us how to take them up again.
-And he's also the one that fills them with fish.
+However, the one who asks us to drop our nets can teach us to take them up again.

 Could our family become an idol in our life, a little god to us?